concilify/stackage-aws-lambda-nuget/README.md

 The `Stackage.Aws.Lambda` package contains a custom runtime for creating AWS Lambda functions using .NET 5.0 that can benefit from the Dependency Injection and Middleware patterns.

-You can use the `Stackage.Aws.Lambda.DotNetNew.Templates` package via `dotnet new` to create an empty AWS Lambda Function which you can update with the code snippets below.
+You can use the `Stackage.Aws.Lambda.DotNetNew.Templates` package via `dotnet new` to create an empty AWS Lambda function which you can update with the code snippets below.

-Your AWS Lambda Function is a .NET console app with `Program.cs` similar to the following snippet.
+Your AWS Lambda function is a .NET console app with `Program.cs` similar to the following snippet.
 If you're familiar with ASP.NET Core, this won't look too unfamiliar.

 ```cs
    var host = LambdaHost.Create<MyRequest>(builder =>